 Canada Employer-Specific Work Permit: Requirements, Eligibility, Process & Documents for Indians

-A closed work permit tied to one employer, one role, and one location — issued via LMIA under the TFWP or as LMIA-exempt under the International Mobility Program.
-Worker pays CAD 240; employer pays the CAD 1,000 LMIA fee.
+A closed work permit tied to one employer, one role, and one location.
+It is issued through LMIA under the TFWP or as LMIA-exempt under the International Mobility Program.
+The worker pays CAD 240.
+The employer pays the CAD 1,000 LMIA fee.

 CAD 240